 Cefotaxime Side Effects

-Some side effects of cefotaxime may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for cefotaxime may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 In addition to its needed effects, some unwanted effects may be caused by cefotaxime.
 In the event that any of these side effects do occur, they may require medical attention.

 If any of the following side effects occur while taking cefotaxime, check with your doctor or nurse immediately:Less common

 - diarrhea, watery and severe, which may also be bloody

 - difficulty with breathing

 - increased thirst